hackware1993/Flutter_ConstraintLayout/README.md

 # Flutter ConstraintLayout

-Build flexible layouts with constraints, Similar to Android ConstraintLayout.
+A super powerful Stack, build flexible layouts with constraints, Similar to Android ConstraintLayout.

 No matter how complex the layout is and how deep the constraints are, it has almost the same performance as Flex and Stack.
 When facing complex layouts, it provides better performance,